AmineMahiddine/GDG_Algiers_NewYear/README.md

 With the following features:

 ##### landing Page
-* ✅ Conventual, Party Design
+* ✅ Convivial, Party Design
 * ✅ fireWork animation on the background
 * ✅ responsive
 * ✅ About GDG-Algiers section